Harbir Kaur Bhatia

 - The food pantry has been serving almost 1000 households of vulnerable groups,

-- made and donated over 40,000 masks for the local and national groups,
+- We made and donated over 40,000 masks for the local and national groups,

-- designed and produced around 6000 hands made premium medical grade face shields by employing local workers,
+- designed and produced around 6000 hand made premium medical grade face shields by employing local workers,

 - over 120 Daily Story Times, friendly checks on seniors, a platform of resources and communications for this crisis and future crisis, and more.